Dear PyTorch Community,

 Functionality: This operator would take an input tensor

-.
-The mapping can be performed using different methods, specified by themapping_type
+xand map its values to a target range defined bymin_valandmax_val.
+The mapping can be performed using different methods, specified by themapping_typeparameter. -

 Parameters: